saulpierotti/markdown_notebook/DRD.md

 * Unsupervised techniques are exploratory
 * You let the data organise itself withouth any prior assumption

-### Principal component analysis (PCA)
+## Principal component analysis (PCA)
 * In microarray analysis we have a lot of data: many genes and many samples
 * PCA is a method that projects a high-dimensional space to a lower-dimensional space
 * The angle at which to look at the high dimensional space is choosen so to maximise the variability of the original dataset captured in the low-dimensional space
 * PCA is recommended as an exploratory tool to uncover unknown trends in the data and identify variance components
 * PCA is the orthogonal linear transformation of that transforms the data to a new coordinate system such that the greatest variance by any projection of the data comes to lie on the first coordinate, the second greatest on the second coordinate and so on
+* Usually data are centerd before doing PCA (mean centered and variance-scaled)
+* PCA can be performed in different ways
+	* By finding the eigenvectors of a variance-covariance matrix for the original $n$ axes (aka EVD, Eigenvalue decomposition)
+		* It is an $n*n$ triangular matrix that represent the covariance of any axes pair and, on the diagonal, the variance of the axes
+		* The eigenvectors are the unit vectors of the PCs, and the eigenvalues are proportional to the total variance explained by a PC
 		* The linear correlation of variables is expressed by their covariance
-* The first step in PCA is the construction of a variance-covariance matrix for the original $n$ axes
+	* By finding the eigenvectors of a correlation matrix for the original $n$ axes
-	* It is an $n*n$ triangular matrix that represent the covariance of any axes pair and, on the diagonal, the variance of the axes
-	* It is different from a simple covariance matrix since in this the diagonal is always 1 (the covariance of a variable to itself is 1)
+		* This is equivalent since the correlation matrix is the normalized covarince matrix
+	* By single-value decomposition (SVD)
 * I define then the first principal component as the linear combination of the original variables that has the maximum amount of variance
 	* First I translate the orgin of the coordinate system so that it is at the center of the data
 	* I choose a random line passing through the origin and I rotate it until I find the line that maximizes the sum of squared distances of each projected point to the origin